vlence/simtest-go/README.md

 Unit tests are great for testing the behaviour of your application.
 When you find a new bug you can write another unit test to test for that bug's presence.
-If in the future you refactor or add a new feature and the bug appears again the unit test will catch.
+If in the future you refactor or add a new feature and the bug appears again the unit test will catch it.
 However unit tests cannot find new bugs.

 Fuzzing can be used to find new bugs.
 In case you don't know what fuzzing is it just means generating random data and observing how your application behaves.
-Fuzzing is a great way to find how well our applications can handle data that it's not expecting.
+Fuzzing is a great way to find how well your application can handle data that it's not expecting.
 When new bugs are found by fuzzing we can then create unit tests for them.

-To really put our application through the paces we need to be able to simulate that kind of faults that can happen in the real world.
+To really put our application through the paces we need to be able to simulate the kind of faults that can happen in the real world.
 In the real world tasks can take longer than expected, the network is not reliable, disks fail, etc. One way to simulate these kind of faults is to use `io.Reader` and `io.Writer` implementations that inject these faults.
-For example to simulate high read latency one could wait for some time before starting the actual read operation.
+For example to simulate high read latency we could wait for some time before starting the actual read operation.

 ```go
 type HighLatencyReader {